sdillingham/portfolio/src/pages/blog/ipad-experiment/index.md

 We set about designing landing pages for each of our concepts, taking care to isolate every variable we could.
 Each landing page got tagged with Google Analytics and contained a different Mailchimp signup form.
 We then set up a content experiment in GA so that we could evenly distribute traffic among our four landing pages, tracking conversions along the way.

 One of the keys to the experiment was presenting it to the audience without them knowing it was an experiment.
 We used a variety of channels: social media, website invitations, app banners and email marketing.
-In every case, ths messaging promised a sneak preview of our upcoming iPad app, while the landing pages offered to notify users when the app launched if they provided us with their email address.
+In every case, the messaging promised a sneak preview of our upcoming iPad app, while the landing pages offered to notify users when the app launched if they provided us with their email address.
 As far as our audience knew, the landing page they were seeing was the only one that existed, and if they liked what they saw, they were giving us their email address in the genuine hope that we would let them know when the app was available.

 ## The outcome